 This last step is perhaps the most important.
 Uploading a picture without editing it might be a grave mistake.
 When we say editing, we do not mean adding filters.
 Editing implies enhancing the image you already have so that it makes the best possible LinkedIn profile picture.

 Lighting, background, camera quality, etc., are equally crucial while uploading an image, especially if it’s a LinkedIn profile picture.
 You can use just your Android or iPhone to snap that image.
-But make sure you follow the tips mentioned above to get the best results.
+But make sure you follow the tips as well as choose the best AI photo enhancer tools mentioned above to get the best results.

 When you open your account, click on Edit Profile and tap the camera button.
 Simply choose the photo you want to set as your profile image and click Upload Photo.
 Before the picture is set, you will get a prompt to crop your image.
 If your photo already fits the LinkedIn profile picture dimensions, you’re good to go.
 Just tap Save Photo.